The Australian Government asked the Productivity Commission to carry out a public inquiry into a long-term disability care and support scheme.

-- how a scheme should be designed and funded to better meet the long-term needs of people with disability, their families and carers
+- How the scheme would be designed and funded to better meet the long-term needs of people with disability, their families and carers

-- how to work out who is most in need of support, the services that should be available to them, and service delivery arrangements
+- How to work out who is most in need of support, the services they should have available to them, and service delivery arrangements

-- the costs, benefits, feasibility and funding options of alternative schemes
+- Alternative scheme costs, benefits, feasibility and funding options

-- how the scheme will interact with the health, aged care, informal care, income support and injury insurance systems
+- How the scheme would interact with health, aged care, informal care, income support and injury insurance systems

-The Prime Minister released the Productivity Commission’s report on 10 August 2011 and all governments agreed with the recommendation to establish a National Disability Insurance Scheme (NDIS).
+The Prime Minister released the Productivity Commission's report (external) (External website) on August 10, 2011.
+All governments agreed with the recommendations to establish a National Disability Insurance Scheme (NDIS)

 Read more about the history of the NDIS.